South Africa: Sardine Run

 Nicknamed the greatest shoal on earth, this expedition of a lifetime is the opportunity to witness marine megafauna like dolphins, sharks, whales, and birds hunt bait balls of sardines in frenzied feeding.

-2025 EXPEDITION DATES
+2026 EXPEDITION DATES

-JUNE~JULY SESSIONS
+JULY SESSIONS

-Week 2: July 10 - 16, 2025 (6 spots total)
+Week 1: July 11 - 16, 2026 (7 spots total)

-Week 2 operates out of the Sardine Run capital of the world, Port St. Johns.
-Accommodations here are at an established river lodge, meaning we launch straight from the banks each day (read: you stay dry and warm for longer!)
-Most importantly, we have secured use of a spotter plane.
+Most importantly, we have secured use of our annual spotter plane.
 This aerial support is full and exclusive to us and not shared with any other operator, drastically increasing our chances of spotting any baitball activity.
-Great for those wanting a more comfortable trip, and who wish to maximize their time on the sardine run.
+Great for those who wish to maximize their time on the sardine run.

 Both weeks are open to snorkelers and scuba divers alike.